thomaskuestner/CNNArt/GUI/PyQt/README.md

 - in .MAT, .NPY or .NPZ
 - in the result file, masking shape should be in the same shape as original image
 - the original image array should be saved with the item key 'img', or image path with the key 'img_path'
+- the preferred colors for each class in thr key 'color'
 ### Network format
 network model in HDF5
 ### Datasets format